webpro/awesome-dotfiles/README.md

 * [fresh](http://freshshell.com/) - Keep your dotfiles fresh.
 Fresh is a tool to source shell configuration (aliases, functions, etc) from others into your own configuration files.
 * [GNU Stow](http://www.gnu.org/software/stow/) - Symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.
 * [homeshick](https://github.com/andsens/homeshick) - Git dotfile synchronizer written in Bash.
-* [homesick](https://github.com/technicalpickles/homesick) - Your home directory is your castle.
-Don't leave your dotfiles behind ([post](http://technicalpickles.com/posts/never-leave-your-dotfiles-behind-again-with-homesick/)).
+* [homesick](https://github.com/technicalpickles/homesick) - Similar to homeshick, but written in Ruby. ([Post](http://technicalpickles.com/posts/never-leave-your-dotfiles-behind-again-with-homesick/)).
 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [rcm](https://github.com/thoughtbot/rcm) - rc file (dotfile) management
 * [remote-dotfiles](https://www.npmjs.com/package/remote-dotfiles) - Describe your dotfiles configuration, tuned for and deploy to all your servers.